Head Coach / Linebackers

 Recruiting areas: MA (508), NH, VT, RI

-Skip Capone is the senior member of the Bates coaching staff; he's now in his 20th season as a coach for the Bobcats.
+Skip Capone is the senior member of the Bates coaching staff.
+He's now in his 21st season as a coach for the Bobcats, and his second year as the team's offensive coordinator.

 In his time at Bates, Capone has coached three All-NESCAC defensive linemen (Kurt Chapman '04, Terence Ryan '07, Anthony Begon '08).
 Ryan holds Bates' career and single-season quarterback sack records, and was named All-New England Divisions II/III in 2006.
 While special teams coordinator, Capone helped punters David Kurey '15 and Gavin Segall-Abrams '11 and kicker Charlie Donahue '14 earn All-NESCAC laurels.

-A vital recruiter for the program, Coach Capone has recruited 11 players who went on to become team captains.
+Coach Capone has recruited 11 players who went on to become team captains at Bates.

 Prior to Bates, Capone was the head coach at Lewiston High School, where he won three coach of the year awards, while leading the Blue Devils to 10 playoff appearances, two state championship games and one state title, winning at a clip of over 70 percent in his time.